nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding an issue : `issue -a`

-Adds an issue to the ProjectBook.
+Adds an issue to the project book.
 A unique issue ID will be automatically generated.

 ![add_issue_command](images/AddIssueCommand.png)